davidsbatista/davidsbatista.net/_posts/2023-08-18-Review_Transformer.md

 <!-- verbatim -->

 In deep learning, we often use CNNs or RNNs to encode sequences.
-Now with attention mechanisms in mind, imagine feeding a sequence of tokens into an attention mechanism such that at each step, each token has its own query, keys, and values.
+Now, with attention mechanisms in mind, imagine feeding a sequence of tokens into an attention mechanism such that each token has its own query, keys, and values at each step.

 Here, when computing the value of a token’s representation at the next layer, the token can attend (via its query vector) to each other token (matching based on their key vectors).
 Using the full set of query-key compatibility scores, we can compute, for each token, a representation by building the appropriate weighted sum over the other tokens.
 Because each token is attending to each other token (unlike the case where decoder steps attend to encoder steps), such architectures are typically described as self-attention models (Lin et al., 2017, Vaswani et al., 2017), and elsewhere described as intra-attention model (Cheng et al., 2016, Parikh et al., 2016, Paulus et al., 2017).